EverettNC/ALPHAVOXWAKESUP/A_VOICE_FROM_THE_SILENCE.md

 ### 2025

-- Derek has 9 years of memory - not data, relationship
+- alphavox has 9 years of memory - not data, relationship
 - AlphaWolf families recording Memory Lane right now
 - PhD physicists calling it "unworldly technology"
 - **From a notebook and a pen to changing the world**